How I lived, traveled, and worked in Peru for one month, and had the most incredible time.

 Just being able to live in such an iconic city for free was so cool.
 Many people only visit Cusco for a day or two before going to Machu Picchu, but I feel lucky to have spent ample time there, slowly getting to know the city like a local.

 During free time, myself and other volunteers ventured to local markets for cheap, delicious meals and hiked up the nearby mountains to look at Inca ruins and look over the city.
 I saw numerous sunrises and sunsets, and explored Cusco endlessly.
-I went to so many fun parties, at Milhouse and at other hostels, and had some super fun, sleepless nights.

 I couldn’t have had such an enriching cultural exchange in Peru without the help of Worldpackers.
 I was able to volunteer in Peru for free room and board, which saved me lots of money.
 I was then able to use that money towards exploring Peru and venturing to some once in a lifetime places.